open-meteo/geocoding-api/README.md

 systemctl status geocoding-api.service
 ```

+Geonames data are parsed and processed during the first start, which requires some times and memor.
+At least 6GB RAM is required and it takes about 25 minutes on a CPU with 2 Skylake cores.
+Database loading takes about 5 minutes after that.

-Additionally, nginx proxy should be used
+Additionally, nginx proxy should be used.

 ## Terms & Privacy
 Open-Meteo APIs are free for open-source developer and non-commercial use.
 We do not restrict access, but ask for fair use.